percwg/perc-wg/double/draft-ietf-perc-double.md

 original payload.

-The end result is that if the authentications succeed, the receiver knows exactly what the payload and intal envelope the sender sent, as well as exactly which modifications were made by the Media Distributor and what extra envelope the Media Distributor send.
+The end result is that if the authentications succeed, the receiver knows exactly what the payload and initial envelope the sender sent, as well as exactly which modifications were made by the Media Distributor and what extra envelope the Media Distributor send.
 The receive does not know exactly what extra envelope the sender sent.